 - assess risks and adjust for optimism bias

 - weigh up non-monetary costs and benefits including sustainability, equality and lifetime opportunities

 - calculate net present values and appraise uncertainties, including appropriate sensitivity analysis

 - assess affordability and record proposed arrangements for funding, management, marketing, procurement, benefits realisation, monitoring and post project evaluation

 - assess the balance of advantage between the options and present the results and conclusions

 1.4.2 Where funding of the private or voluntary sectors is in view, then, in addition to the ten key steps, assessment of the following three criteria is also a basic appraisal requirement:

 1.4.3 For a fuller summary, see the summary of the basic steps of appraisal.
-The ten key steps are explained in full detail in the Step by Step Economic Appraisal Guidance in Section 2.
+The ten key steps are explained in full detail in the step-by-step economic appraisal guidance in Section 2.
 Section 3 explains them in relation to policy and programme appraisal.
 Section 4 explains additionality, viability and cost-effectiveness, and expands on the appraisal of funding of the private, voluntary and community sectors.
-The particular requirements for certain cases such as PPP, ICT and accommodation projects are explained in subsequent sections.
+The particular requirements for certain cases such as public private partnerships (PPP), information and communication technology (ICT) and accommodation projects are explained in subsequent sections.